patriciogonzalezvivo/thebookofshaders/07/README.md

 * Choose a geometric logo to replicate using distance fields.

 Congratulations!
 You have made it through the rough part!
 Take a break and let these concepts settle - drawing simple shapes in Processing is easy but not here.
-In shader-land ____everything the way to thing on shapes is twisted____ and it can be exhausting to adapt to this new paradigm of coding.
+In shader-land drawing shapes is twisted, and it can be exhausting to adapt to this new paradigm of coding.

-Now that you know how to draw shapes I'm sure new ideas will pop into your mind. ____In the following chapter we will learn more about how to move, rotate and scale them moving.
-This will allow you to compose them!____
+Now that you know how to draw shapes I'm sure new ideas will pop into your mind.
+In the following chapter you will learn how to move, rotate and scale shapes.
+This will allow you to make compositions!